 Sandia National Laboratories Project Manager (Experienced) in Livermore, California

-- Managing scope according to the customer’s programmatic requirements
+- Define scope according to the customer’s programmatic requirements

-- Requires a Bachelor's degree in Business or degree relevant to project management accountabilities and 5 years of demonstrated experience in Project Management; or Master's degree in relevant discipline and 2 or more years of demonstrated experience in Project Management
+- Bachelor's degree in Business or relevant discipline plus 5 or more years of experience in Project Management; or Master's degree in relevant discipline plus 1 or more years of demonstrated experience in Project Management

 - Experience proposing and implementing programmatic processes and procedures

-- Knowledge of and experience with all standard project management practices (and subject matter expertise in some) including project plan development, integration management, scope management, project scheduling, cost estimation and management, quality assurance, resource management, communications planning and management, risk and opportunity management, and procurement management
+- Experience with standard project management practices (and subject matter expertise in some) including project plan development, integration management, scope management, project scheduling, cost estimation and management, quality assurance, resource management, communications planning and management, risk and opportunity management, and procurement management

-- Demonstrated experience in making risk informed decisions and communicating across project disciplines.
+- Experience making risk informed decisions and communicating across project disciplines.

 - Active Q or Top Secret clearance.

-- Experience with EV tools, such as Cobra, Acumen, Primavera, or wInsight
+- Experience with EV tools, such as Cobra, Acumen, Primavera, or Empower

 - Experience working nuclear weapon programs/projects at the system and component levels.

-The W80-4 Project Management department is responsible for providing Project Management support to the W80-4 Life Extension Program (LEP) system team at the Sandia National Laboratories.
-The department is also an integral part of the Division 8000 Nuclear Weapons (NW) Project Management Office (PMO).
+The Sandia California site has multiple Project Management departments within the Nuclear Deterrence Portfolio.
+The W87-1 Project Management department is responsible for providing Project Management expertise to the W87-1 Modification Program system team at Sandia National Laboratories.
+The department is also an integral part of the Division 8000 Nuclear Deterrence (ND) Project Management Office (PMO).
 The NW Programs are responsible for assuring the safety, reliability and security of U.S. nuclear weapons, enabling the defense of our nation through our nuclear strategic deterrent.
-The Nuclear Weapons Programs’ three principal thrusts are: (1) overseeing the enduring nuclear weapons stockpile; (2) innovative analyses and evolution of warhead systems, subsystems, and components; their production and deployment; along with the development of supporting technologies; (3) and the safe, effective, and environmentally responsible dismantlement and disposal of weapons retired from the stockpile.
-Informed with professional expertise in programmatic disciplines, the department provides and employs program/project management (PM) resources to plan, execute, manage, and report scope, cost, schedule, performance, requirements, risk and opportunities management, aspects of quality assurance, and information management functions associated with W80-4 LEP.
-This team partners with the System Engineering team and provides knowledge of PM methodologies and tools to enable the technical line organizations to perform, oversee, and execute the scope for the W80-4 LEP.
+Informed with professional expertise in programmatic disciplines, the department provides and employs project management (PM) resources to plan, execute, manage, and report scope, cost, schedule, performance, requirements, risk and opportunities management, aspects of quality assurance, and information management functions associated with the W87-1.
+This team partners with the System Engineering team and provides knowledge of PM methodologies and tools to enable the technical line organizations to perform, oversee, and execute the scope for the W87-1.

 Sandia National Laboratories is the nation’s premier science and engineering lab for national security and technology innovation, with teams of specialists focused on cutting-edge work in a broad array of areas.
 Some of the main reasons we love our jobs: